 Dangerous Giant Animals is now playing at VAULT Festival until 10 March.

-Note: I was invited to watch this show for free in exchange for a review of the performance.
-I did not receive payment for this review and all opinions stated are my honest and my own.
+Disclaimer: I was invited to watch Dangerous Giant Animals for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.